qqqlab/madflight-docs/docs/Developer-Guide.md

 ```C++
 gps.update();
 ```
-which is compiled away to a no-op when gps is not used.
+which is a no-op when gps is not used.

 The `gps.h` header file defines the interface, the actual implementation is in `gps.cpp`.
 Some modules have a `cfg_cpp.h` instead of `cfg.cpp`, this is because these files contain compile time options which can be set with #define in the main .ino program.